Dolly Parton: Early life

 Parton has described her family as being "dirt poor".
 Parton's father paid missionary Dr. Robert F. Thomas with a sack of cornmeal for delivering her.
 Parton would write a song about Dr. Thomas when she was grown.
 She also outlined her family's poverty in her early songs "Coat of Many Colors" and "In the Good Old Days (When Times Were Bad)".
 For six or seven years, Parton and her family lived in their rustic, one-bedroom cabin on their small subsistence farm on Locust Ridge.
 This was a predominantly Pentecostal area located north of the Greenbrier Valley of the Great Smoky Mountains.

 Music played an important role in her early life.
 She was brought up in the Church of God (Cleveland, Tennessee), in a congregation her grandfather, Jake Robert Owens, pastored.
 Her earliest public performances were in the church, beginning at age six.
 At seven, she started playing a homemade guitar.
-When she was eight, her uncle bought her first real guitar.
+When she was eight, her uncle bought Dolly her first real guitar.
+The Parton family was well-fed despite their poverty and her 2024 cookbook Good Lookin' Cookin (co-written with her sister Rachel) recalls numerous family meals.
+After graduating from Sevier County High School in 1964, Parton moved to Nashville the next day.